 Cortisol and estrogen compete for the same biological resources.
 A nervous system running in chronic stress — the default state of most high-performing women by midlife — actively suppresses estrogen production.
 The harder you push, the more you drive down the hormones that regulate your motivation, mood, and cognitive function.

 The Sovereign Self System was not designed as a hormonal intervention.
-But reducing chronic nervous system activation, which is what the work does - directly reduces the cortisol load that is suppressing your hormonal function.
-The recalibration you’re doing here has a physiological downstream effect that goes well beyond mood and decision-making.
+But reducing chronic nervous system activation — which is what the work does — directly reduces the cortisol load that is suppressing your hormonal function.